okachan29/daytrader/README.md

     ~~~
     python -m pip install pygame
     ~~~
-    1. Run below code, separately to check you have installed.
-If installed you will see the version you installed.
+    1. Run below code separately to check you have installed.
+If its installed you will see the version you installed.
     ~~~
     python
     ~~~